-- Any online collaborator can initiate the presentation by clicking on the "Presentation" button.
-This will give that participant full control of the review canvas to navigate between items and to make markups (these will show up in real-time to all participants once accepted).
+- Any online collaborator can initiate the presentation by clicking on the "Present" button.
+This will give that participant full control of the Review Canvas to navigate between items and to make markups (these will show up in real-time to all participants once accepted).
 If the item is a video, the presenter may play the video and all participants will be synchronized to the same frame.
 The same is true navigating through pages of a PDF file.

 - While one person has control of the Presentation, the navigation and

 annotation controls for the other participants are deactivated.
 If another person wishes to take control of the Presentation, they may click on the name of the current presenter and select themselves from the list of participants.